dish03/KPMG-VIrtual-Programme/README.md

 # KPMG-VIrtual-Programme
-Data Analytics and Visualization using power bi
+Data Analytics and Visualization using power bi and tableau